tilm/tkslurm/readme.txt

 You are responsible that the commands work, if a job terminates with an indefinite state, it will be restarted again and again.
-For small processlists, because every jobs state will queried every cycle.
+Only feasible for small processlists, because every jobs state will queried once a cycle.
 There is a single queue, no priority queue, user has to reorder queue files if necessary.
 No explicit support for running on a cluster,